 Does Vitamin D Help with Colds?

-You know that feeling.
-Every year like clockwork, you come down with a cold.
-It’s frustrating, and you may wonder if you can do anything to prevent it.
+Every year like clockwork, the cold season hits.
+It’s frustrating, and you may wonder if you can do anything about it.

 Can you take vitamin D and omega-3 together?